eshsrobotics/2019bot/README.md

-# 2018bot
+# 2019bot
-Code for the 2018 FRC competition Power Up.
+Code for the 2019 FRC competition.